mmvsk/prisma-adapter-bun-sqlite/examples/README.md

 # Standalone Binary Examples

-These examples demonstrate how to create **standalone Bun binaries** with embedded Prisma migrations using `prisma-adapter-bunsqlite`.
+These examples demonstrate how to create **standalone Bun binaries** with embedded Prisma migrations using `prisma-adapter-bun-sqlite`.

 ## Why This Works